 In fact, the molecular structure of fulvic acid has been a scientific enigma since it's discovery, as it changes depending on what minerals or other particles it is exposed to and interacting with.

 What Do Fulvic Minerals Do?

 All living organisms need trace minerals to function, as mineral ions play a leading role in all chemical reactions and biological processes, including nutrient absorption.
 However, at the cellular level, it is not easy to absorb large, uncharged or free-floating mineral particles without potentially damaging cellular structures or thwarting the absorption of other nutrients.

 Fulvic minerals are both ionic and bound to fulvic acid.
-Fulvic acid in itself has many additional benefits (e.g. lowering inflammation3 and removing heavy metals) and is known to greatly enhance nutritional absorption of minerals and other nutrients4.
+Fulvic acid in itself has many additional benefits (e.g. boosting immune function3 and speeding wound repair) and is known to greatly enhance nutritional absorption of minerals and other nutrients4.